justland/just-func/books/just-func-specification/src/grammar.md

 The purpose is to create a clear specification of the language.

 We understand that formal grammar can sometimes be hard to read and can be very boring.
-We will try to bring it as close to humanly readable as possible and provide ample explanation and examples along the way.
+We will try to bring it as close to humanly readable as possible and provide ample explanations and examples along the way.

 - [Notation](#notation)
 - [Grammar](#grammar)